 BPHR’s team of experts are busy ensuring clients’ compliance with all labor laws and advising them on HR best practices – from hiring to separation.

-In her bi-weekly series “Ask the Advisor” Lisa recently addressed the following questions related to offer letters and exit interviews.
+In her regular series “Ask the Advisor” Lisa recently addressed the following questions related to offer letters and exit interviews.
 If you too need help with these topics, or anything in between, schedule an appointment to see if BPHR is right for your organization.

 Letter-Perfect Offer Letter